ORNL/cpp-proposals-pub/submdspan/submdspan.md

 * A single integral value.
 For each integral slice specifier given to `submdspan`, the rank of the resulting `mdspan` is one less than the rank of the input `mdspan`.
-    The resulting multi-dimensional index space contains only elements of the original index space, where the particular index matches this slice specifier.
+    The resulting multidimensional index space contains only elements of the original index space, where the particular index matches this slice specifier.
 * Anything convertible to a `tuple<mdspan::index_type, mdspan::index_type>`.
-The resulting multi-dimensional index space covers the begin-to-end subrange of elements in the original index space described by the `tuple`'s two values.
+The resulting multidimensional index space covers the begin-to-end subrange of elements in the original index space described by the `tuple`'s two values.
 * An instance of the tag class `full_extent_t`.
     This includes the full range of indices in that extent in the returned subspan.